AndrewConway/ConcreteSTV/README.md

 This will create several binary programs in the `target/release` directory.

+If you get an error like `failed to run custom build command for ``openssl-sys v0.9.72`` `, then install the package `libssl-dev` on Ubuntu, possibly `openssl-dev` on some other linux distributions.

 ## To get real election data (parse_ec_data)

 Before we can count an election, we need the votes to count.
 ConcreteSTV uses a format